 - Power to amend Articles of the Company and, ultimately, to remove the Governors/Directors

-Overall, members usually have much more limited practical involvement in the management of the company than the Governors.
+Overall, trustees usually have much more limited practical involvement in the management of the company than the Governors.

-The Local Governing Body has a strategic role in the school outlining its aims and objectives, setting targets and reviewing progress.
+The Local Governing Body of St Thomas More Catholic High School has a strategic role in the school outlining its aims and objectives, setting targets and reviewing progress.
 The day to day management of the school is the responsibility of the Headteacher.
 The Governing Body acts as a critical friend to the Headteacher providing advice, support, and challenge where necessary.
 The Governors work to maintain and strengthen the Catholic ethos of the school so that our pupils can develop spiritually as well as socially and academically.
 The Governing Body’s key responsibilities are to:

 - Ensure the quality of education provision

 - Challenge and monitor the performance of the school

 - Manage the Academy Trust's finances and property

 - Exercise reasonable skill and care in carrying out their duties

 - Ensure that the Academy Trust complies with charity and company law